kervinck/gigatron-rom/Contrib/dhkolf/libgtemu/README.md

 ### Emulation and peripherals

-The core emulation is written without external dependencies except for the standard C `rand()` function and just performs the raw computations.
+The core emulation is written without external dependencies and just performs the raw computations.
 Its functions are defined in the header file gtemu.h.

 gtemu.h defines two major structures: `GTState` and `GTPeriph`.  `GTState` containes the state of the CPU and its fields are open for inspection and